rrthomas/rpl/README.md

 rpl is distributed under the terms of the GNU General Public License; either version 3 of the License, or (at your option), any later version.
 See the file COPYING for more details.

+See `rpl --version` for a full list of copyright holders.

 ```
 usage: rpl [-h] [--version] [--encoding ENCODING] [-i] [-m] [-w] [-b] [-q]